Overview

 Step 4.
 Create the working directory

-Next, click the “Toggle Panel” button in the top-right corner to open a terminal (see Fig. 1 below).
+Click the “Toggle Panel” button in the top-right corner to open a terminal (see the Fig. in Option B above).

-IMPORTANT: Open the mdo_agent_work folder in Explorer, then use the terminal to navigate to mdo_agent_work/results before starting the LLM CLI.
+mdo_agent_work/resultsfolder on the HPC.
+IMPORTANT: Open themdo_agent_workfolder in Explorer, then use the terminal to navigate tomdo_agent_work/resultsbefore starting the LLM CLI.
 This is intentional and helps avoid conflicts with VS Code LLM extensions.
-You must start the LLM in the mdo_agent_work/results folder.
-The name of the results folder can be arbitrary.
-If you need to run multiple cases, you can make copies of the results folder inside mdo_agent_work, e.g., mdo_agent_work/results1 and mdo_agent_work/results2.
+You must start the LLM in themdo_agent_work/resultsfolder.
+The name of theresultsfolder can be arbitrary.
+If you need to run multiple cases, you can make copies of theresultsfolder insidemdo_agent_work, e.g.,mdo_agent_work/results1andmdo_agent_work/results2. -

-Then, launch your LLM client in full-permission mode to avoid interruptions.
+Launch your LLM client in the VSCode terminal on the HPC and sign in.
 Choose ONLY ONE of the following, depending on which LLM client you are using.

 You can ask something like: